The Fast and the Furious (1954 film): Plot

-Charged with a murder he did not commit, truck driver Frank Webster (John Ireland) has broken out of jail.
+Charged with a murder he did not commit, truck driver Frank Webster has broken out of jail.
 While on the run toward the Mexico–United States border, and the subject of radio news reports, he is cornered in a small Southern California coffee shop by a zealous citizen who is suspicious of the stranger.
-Frank manages to escape and, as he gets away, kidnaps a young woman named Connie (Dorothy Malone).
+Frank manages to escape and, as he gets away, kidnaps a young woman named Connie.

+Frank drives off with Connie in her Jaguar XK120 sports car; she is a "lady racer".

+Frank enters into a cross-border sports car race under a pseudonym, with plans to escape into Mexico.
+Faber, one of Connie's friends, is wary of the new stranger driving her car and tries to learn more about Frank.

-Frank drives off with Connie in her Jaguar sports car.
-She soon proves a difficult hostage, trying to escape a few times, which leads him to treat her more roughly than they both would prefer.
+Connie proves a difficult hostage, trying to escape a few times, which leads Frankto treat her more roughly than they both would prefer.
 This mutual struggle soon leads the two to fall in love.

-Continuing to elude police, the couple slips into a cross-border sports car race, which Frank plans to use to his advantage to escape into Mexico.
-Faber (Bruce Carlisle), one of Connie's friends, is wary of the new stranger driving her car and tries to learn more about Frank.